I am a writer who loves researching and writing on many different topics, from health to tech and back again.

 Problems With the iPad Mini Charging

 It is common to connect your iPad Mini to your computer to charge it via a USB.
 Sometimes we do this after syncing it with iTunes and other times simply for convenience.
-What is surprising however is that is common for the iPad to not charge at all despite being connected.
+What is surprising, however, is that it's common for the iPad to not charge at all despite being connected.

 When your iPhone charges via the USB but your iPad doesn’t, you will wonder what is wrong.

-There are a number of reasons as to why this occurs and simple solutions to resolve it.
+There are a number of reasons as to why this occurs.
+Here are some simple solutions to resolve it.

 Reasons Why the iPad Mini Wont Charge Via USB